monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 With that out of the way, let's get on to the matter at hand; The GNU Privacy Guard (GPG).

 GPG is a complete and free implementation of the OpenPGP standard that has been in circulation since 1997.
 What makes GPG Free Software is that it can be freely used, modified and distributed.
 I recommend taking a look at the GNU project and the Free Software Foundation.
-Their webpage, is pretty interesting and you'll find a lot more Free Software there - https://www.gnu.org/gnu/gnu.html
+Their webpage, is pretty interesting and you'll find a lot more Free Software there - [GNU Project](https://www.gnu.org/gnu/gnu.html)
-You can also learn more about the OpenPGP standard on the following wiki page - https://en.wikipedia.org/wiki/Pretty_Good_Privacy
+You can also learn more about the OpenPGP standard on their wiki page [PGP Wiki]( https://en.wikipedia.org/wiki/Pretty_Good_Privacy)

 GPG allows anyone to encrypt and sign their data and communications.
 You will typically be prompted to carry out some basic operations when handling monero related software so we thought it would be good to have an easy to follow guide.

-If you haven't installed the software for your operating system already, please go ahead and do so.
-You'll find appropriate links in the description below.
+If you haven't installed the software for your operating system already, please go ahead and do so now.
+As with all our videos, you'll find all the required links in the description.

 Please be aware that most linux distros will have GPG installed already.
 If you find that you don't have it, please check your package manager and install it from there.

 .....................................................